CompGenomeLab/PHACE/ExtraAnalyses/README.md

   - 148 proteins completed, with 143 overlapping results from the initial run, matching the first outcomes perfectly.
   - Remaining issues included unexpected errors for 383 proteins, premature termination of 90 jobs after 11 days without conclusion, and persistent memory errors for 32 proteins despite increased memory allocation.

-**Contents:** The codes and detailed procedure documents are available in the [CoMapPairwise folder](https://github.com/CompGenomeLab/PHACE/tree/main/ExtraAnalyses/CoMapPairwise).
+**Contents:** The codes and data required to reproduce the results are available in the [CoMapPairwise folder](https://github.com/CompGenomeLab/PHACE/tree/main/ExtraAnalyses/CoMapPairwise).

 For more details on the analyses and to view the results, please refer to the respective folders and Supplementary Material of our paper.